kapyar/---/README.md

 Screen
 ---
-> PRogram that shows the features of `mutable` parametr in the class.
-It shows matrix and you can change the element of these matrices.
+> Program that shows the features of `mutable` parameter in the class.
+It shows matrices and you can change the element of these matrices.